 The shortlist was chosen by a panel of senior industry figures chaired by LFF artistic director Tricia Tuttle and including Eva Yates, commissioning executive at BBC Films; Lauren Dark, commissioning executive at Film4; Farhana Bhula, development and production executive of the BFI Film Fund; and Akua Gyamfi, journalist and founder of the British Blacklist.

 It marks the fifth edition of the award.
-Previous winners are Hope Dickson Leach for The Levelling, Daniel Kokotajlo for Apostasy, Richard Billingham for Ray & Liz, and Ross Glass for Saint Maud, who won last year’s prize.
+Previous winners are Hope Dickson Leach for The Levelling, Daniel Kokotajlo for Apostasy, Richard Billingham for Ray & Liz, and Rose Glass for Saint Maud, who won last year’s prize.